-Another benefit of my Essential Care status was reconnecting with staff and again seeing residents in the community that my family had come to know and love.
+Another benefit of my Essential Caregiver status was reconnecting with staff and again seeing residents in the community that my family had come to know and love.
 More than one staff member said to me that "We're so glad to see you and other family members back inside.
 It helps us all so much."
 So, I submit that the presence of Essential - now Compassionate - Caregivers also supports the staff that are committed to keeping our loved ones safe and loved.
 In addition, the presence of familiar faces helps to boost and brighten anyone's day.

 This is an appropriate place to include my experience with the transparency of the community, as designed and conveyed through the Executive Director with all families and residents throughout the COVID-19 pandemic.
 From the beginning of the COVID-19 health crisis, family members have received regular updates via email, regular Zoom sessions, and an open line of communication.
 As early as March 4, 2020, before the Governor began issuing the cascading orders, the Executive Director and management staff held an in-person "State of the Union" style presentation for all residents and family members.
-The community's plans for COVID 19 were presented and detailed in a way that gave us confidence that they were prepared in the event of a public health emergency.
+The community's plans for COVID-19 were presented and detailed in a way that gave us confidence that they were prepared in the event of a public health emergency.
 Of course, on that date no one could have known that we were a week from immediate and life altering changes.
 I came to appreciate that friends and other family members here in Ohio and across the country experiencing various scenarios with loved ones in senior care were not afforded the same transparency of action and implementation.
-In short, communication between senior community leaders and loved ones is a key to success for peace of mind and ultimate success.
+In short, communication and transparency between senior community leaders and loved ones is a key to success for peace of mind and ultimate sustainability.

 When the Governor announced the order effective October 12, 2020 that outdoor visits would cease and facilities and communities needed a plan for how to proceed within the guidelines for indoor visits, my Dad's community was ready.
 After an Executive Director Zoom session, we knew what was in place and expected.
 As an Essential Caregiver, I would now become a Compassionate Caregiver.
 Other family members and loved ones were able to schedule a half hour visit.

-With onsite testing every other week and a negative result, I can come inside my Dad's apartment for one hour as many as two or three times per week, as needed.
-This policy continues, except for the immediate closure to visitors on November 27, 2020 due to the high evidence of community spread of COVID in the county where my father resides.
-There is an Executive Director Zoom meeting scheduled for December 4, 2020, when we expect to learn about plans and directives going forward.
-As always, questions can be submitted in advance, or posed during the Zoom question and answer period
+With onsite testing every other week and a negative result, I can go inside my Dad's apartment for one hour as many as two or three times per week, as needed.
+This policy continues, except for the immediate (and extended) closure to visitors on November 27, 2020 due to the high evidence of community spread of COVID in the county where my father resides.
+Currently, regular Friday Zoom updates from the Executive Director keep family members and loved ones informed about plans and directions going forward.
+As always, questions can be submitted in advance, or posed during the live Zoom question and answer period.

 I end my written testimony on a positive note, recognizing that every senior care community is different and, in fact, that every community in Ohio is different.
-My father lives in a community where family members were permitted to enter and visit in person from an early stage in the pandemic, adhering to mandated precautions and CDC guidelines.
+My father resides where family members were permitted to enter and visit in person from an early stage in the pandemic, adhering to mandated Ohio Department of Health precautions and CDC guidelines.
 Communication from management and staff are key.
 Transparency fosters confidence and support from loved ones.
 There is a safe way to see and support our loved ones living in senior care facilities.
-Further, the generalized term of Nursing Home is not adequate to describe all living senior living environments.
+Further, the generalized term of Nursing Home is not adequate to describe all senior living environments.